cibernox/cibernox.github.io/source/_posts/2015-06-18-how-to-inject-the-current-user-using-ember-simple-auth.markdown

 })
 ```

-My idea was: If my service is a `PromiseProxyObject` and it's content is also another `PromiseProxyObject`
+My idea was: If my service is a `PromiseProxyObject` and its content is also another `PromiseProxyObject`
 I should be able to access the user though a double proxied interface.
 I thought I had been very clever.
 It was self contained and clear and it worked! ....ish.
 I only worked if you already had a session, but not if you try to login.